vsmid/htmlhammer/README.md

 ### Conventions
 Conventions apply only to the provider(see under `Signature`).
-* Function starting with capital letter - binds function to context
+* Function starting with capital letter - binds function to context (custom element instance)
 * Property starting with capital letter - receives get/set methods
 * Property not starting with capital letter - receives only get method
 * Property is named the same as observed attribute - property will reflect attribute